pwa-builder/manifest-previewer/README.md

 `screen-description` | The description of the current preview stage.
 `nav-arrow-right` | The right navigation arrow.
 `nav-arrow-left` | The left navigation arrow.
-`fullscreen-toggle` | The text that when clicked triggers the fullscreen mode.
+`enlarge-toggle` | The text that when clicked requests to enlarge the preview.